astropy/ci-helpers/README.md

     * ``--open-files``: the psutil package is installed

-* ``$NUMPY_VERSION``: if set to ``dev`` or ``development``, the latest developer version of Numpy is installed.
+* ``$NUMPY_VERSION``: if set to ``dev`` or ``development``, the latest developer version of Numpy is installed along with Cython.
 If set to a version number, that version is installed.
+If set to ``stable``, install the latest stable version of Numpy.

 * ``$ASTROPY_VERSION``: if set to ``dev`` or ``development``, the latest developer version of Astrop is installed, along with Cython and jinja2,